wheelroom/wheelroom/packages/boilerplate/src/core/README.md

 ## Page section views

-One of the models in `src/models` is the pageSection component.
+One of the models in `src/models` is page-section.
 This models has a variation field.
 This field is used by the editor to set how the page section is displayed.

-These variations are supported by the boilerplate by default.
-Other variations can be easily added.
+For all variations below the boilerplate contains a default view.
+Other variations can be added.

 - block
 - card